ARC Framework AI Navigating Intelligence

 What This Is (and Why it Matters)

-Human-Governed AI Authorship (HGAA) is a standard for using AI without losing human authorship, judgment, or responsibility.
+Human-Governed AI Authorship (HGAA) is a standard for using AI without losing human authorship, judgment, contextual validation, or responsibility.

-As AI becomes more capable, the risk is not just error; it is the quiet loss of human meaning, voice, and accountability.
+As AI becomes more capable, the risk is not just error.
+It is the quiet loss of human meaning, voice, context, provenance, and accountability.

 Read This Plain English Summary

-To make this possible in practice, HGAA relies on methods that keep the human visible to the system.
+To make this possible in practice, HGAA relies on methods that keep the human source of authorship visible to the system and traceable in the work.

-A central condition of HGAA is contextualization, in which AI assistance operates within a clearly authored human context of intent, meaning, and purpose.
-One of the primary methods for achieving this is contextualized augmentation.
+A central condition of HGAA is contextualization, in which AI operates within a clearly authored human context of intent, meaning, purpose, constraint, and judgment.
+One primary method for achieving this is contextualized augmentation.

 Formal Definition

-Human-Governed AI Authorship (HGAA) is a standard for AI-assisted authorship in which artificial intelligence may support drafting, language, structure, refinement, or generative assistance, while the human being remains the governing source of concept, meaning, judgment, approval, and final responsibility for the work.
+Human-Governed AI Authorship (HGAA) is a standard for AI-augmented authorship in which artificial intelligence may support drafting, language, structure, refinement, or generative extension, while an identifiable human source of authorship remains the governing source of concept, meaning, judgment, approval, and final responsibility for the work.

-HGAA establishes the conditions under which AI-assisted work remains legitimately human-authored.
-AI may assist expression, but it does not replace the human source of meaning, authorship, discernment, or accountability.
+HGAA establishes the conditions under which AI-augmented work remains legitimately human-authored.
+AI may extend expression, but it does not replace the human source of meaning, authorship, discernment, or accountability.

 Traceability ensures that human direction, review, and approval remain visible and, where necessary, demonstrable within the authorship process.

-Provenance completes this governing process by making human direction, review, and approval visible and traceable.
-In this sense, provenance supports traceability, connecting technical record-keeping to accountable human authorship.
+Provenance helps complete this governing process by making human direction, review, and approval visible and traceable.
+In this sense, provenance supports traceability by connecting technical record-keeping to accountable human authorship.

 Scope of the Term

 HGAA is intentionally focused on authorship.
-It applies to AI-assisted writing and other forms of authored expression in which the human being must remain responsible for meaning, judgment, approval, and final accountability.
+It applies to AI-augmented writing and other forms of authored expression in which an identifiable human source of authorship must remain responsible for meaning, judgment, approval, and final accountability.

-While its principles may inform other areas of AI use, HGAA is primarily concerned with the preservation of legitimate human authorship in AI-mediated work.
+While its principles may inform other areas of AI use, HGAA is primarily concerned with preserving legitimate human authorship in AI-augmented work.

-Where human context is thin, AI may produce fluent language without preserving authentic voice, grounded meaning, or accountable authorship.
-HGAA responds by requiring visible human governance, traceable provenance, and authored conditions under which assistance remains bounded rather than substitutive.
+Where human context is thin, AI may produce fluent language without preserving authentic voice, grounded meaning, contextual applicability, provenance, or accountable authorship.
+HGAA responds by requiring visible human governance, traceable authorship, contextual validation, and authored conditions under which AI remains bounded rather than substitutive.

 Plain-Language Version